dAIsySHEng1/AI-Resources-and-Programs-for-High-Schoolers/README.md

 # AI-Resources-and-Programs-for-Middle-and-High-Schoolers

-## Step-by-step guide
+## Guide
-- A fantastic article about machine learning steps and resources summarized by kjaisingh: https://github.com/kjaisingh/high-school-guide-to-machine-learning.
+- A fantastic article about machine learning steps and resources for self-learners summarized by kjaisingh: https://github.com/kjaisingh/high-school-guide-to-machine-learning.

 ## Camps
 - AI4ALL: http://ai-4-all.org/education/